Originate/OpenTraceHelloWorld/README.md

 b) Run the hello-world app with Node: `$ node hello.js Genova`

-When the app is running, traces are created and set over to Jaeger UI serverd by the `jaeger` Docker image created above.
-To view the traceds, please refer to the [View Traces](#view-traces) section.
+When the app is running, traces are created and set over to Jaeger UI, serverd by the `jaeger` Docker image created above.
+To view the traces, please refer to the [View Traces](#view-traces) section for details.

 _NOTE:_
 - _`Genova` is customizable to any value._